sudoTinaW/blog/_posts/2021-04-06-clean-code-practice.md

 #### Split a String by Whitespaces

 `String[] strs = s.split("\\s+")`

+#### Tab, Enter, Dot Char vs String

+'\t', '\n', '\\.'is one Character regex representing tab, enter and dot. "\t", "\n", "\\." are two characters' string with no special meaning.
+Some String function's parameters are regex, but other functions' parameters are string.
+For example, `split()`function receives regex, if we need to split a string by dot, we need to use as `split(""\\.")`.
+However, `contains()`function receives string, if we need to check whether a string contains a dot, we can directly do `contains(".")`.

 #### The Difference of any Two Elements in a Sorted Array Variation Pattern

 - The difference of any two elements in a sorted array is increasing as the two elements are getting further apart (两元素相隔越远，两元素差越大).